xsoroton/gullies/README.md

 to Brisbane, Australia -27.468617, 153.026739
 to Moscow, Russia,  55.7549391, 37.6115628
+to Shanghai, 31.2231338, 120.9162975

-project forked from https://github.com/krithin/gullies to generate map to my specific needs
+project forked from https://github.com/krithin/gullies to generate map to specific needs (to make nice images)

 ### Need to run local OSM server